 Each student is responsible for satisfying the necessary prerequisites and corequisites.
 If a student enrolls in a course but has not completed the prerequisites or corequisites for it, the department chairperson may administratively withdraw the student from the course.
-The student may also be referred to the Dean of Students' Office for failure to comply and adhere to the administrative action taken by the academic department in regard to the course.
+The student may also be referred to the dean or Office of the Dean of Students' for failure to comply and adhere to the administrative action taken by the academic department in regard to the course.